TanmayEL/portfolio-tracker-sim/README.md

-# Pave TLH Simulator
+# Tax Loss Harvesting Simulator

-A direct indexing and tax-loss harvesting simulator built as a portfolio project for Pave Finance.
+A direct indexing and tax-loss harvesting simulator built as a portfolio project.

 [See the simulation results and analysis](RESULTS.md)